Areas of Practice

 In the News

 - Offers Perspective on Federal Government’s Intensified Efforts to Identify, Punish Employers Who Fail to Document Employee EligibilityJune 9, 2014

 - July 2, 2012

-James G. Aldrich, Jr. is a member in Dykema’s Labor and Employment Practice Group in the Firm's Bloomfield Hills office.
-He has significant international business and immigration experience.
-He researches investment opportunities in the U.S., forms corporations and other business entities, arranges international joint ventures, develops long-term plans to coordinate the business goals of clients with available immigration benefits, and assists clients in the preparation of visa petitions and supporting documentation.
-He also coordinates reverse-trade missions for Chinese businesses seeking investment opportunities in the United States.
+James G. Aldrich is a member in Dykema’ s Labor and Employment Practice Group in the Firm's Bloomfield Hills office.
+He has significant international business and immigration experience including advising on the immigration aspects of investment opportunities in the U.S., corporate formation and the employment of foreign nationals in the United States.
+He develops long-term plans to coordinate the business goals of clients with available immigration benefits, and assists clients in the preparation of visa petitions and supporting documentation.

 Seminars & Speeches

 - How to mess Up an I-9 and How to Survive the Audit, Dykema Employment SeminarOctober 2014